getodk/docs/src/central-projects.rst

    .. image:: /img/central-projects/settings.png

-From here, you will be able to edit the Project Name.
+From here, you will be able to edit the Project name and description.
+Markdown is supported in the description field, so you can insert formatted text, headings, tables, images, and links.
+All members of a Project see the same description on the overview page, so it's a great place to put instructions, notices, and links to useful resources related to the Project.

 You will also see a section for Archiving a Project, which is described in more detail :ref:`below <central-project-archive>`.
+You can also enable :ref:`Project Managed Encryption <central-encryption-managed>`.

 .. _central-project-roles: